10000TB/10000TB.github.io/_posts/2018-01-07-My-Clarification-On-Problem-Guess-Number-Higher-or-Lower-II.md

 To ask people to solve a problem in order test his capability of problem solving, it is suggested, I believe, to describe to him/her the problem clearly.<br/>
 <br/>
 below is a problem I found online, and solved before.
 But I found original problem description is vague in a manner that the problem is unsolvable initially when reaching it just by its description.
-Therefore, I think it would be nice to share some clarification on what actually this problem.<br/>
+Therefore, I think it would be nice to share some clarification on what actually this problem is.<br/>
 <br/>
 The problem:<br/>